vaxxon/order_display/README.md

 ## Future development

-- Add a new order indicator and sound for five minutes after an order is confirmed and added.
+- Add a new order sound.
+- Flag new orders for five minutes after it is confirmed and added.